Areas of Practice

-The Court will only approve a divorce application by couples who have been married for less than three years in very exceptional cases involving extreme hardship.
+The Court will only approve a divorce application by couples who have been married for less than two years in very exceptional cases involving extreme hardship.

 The Court will only accept that your marriage has irretrievably broken down if you can provide evidence to prove that at least one of the following requirements is met:

 - Adultery.
 Your spouse has committed adultery and you find it intolerable to live with him or her.
 You cannot petition for divorce based on your own adultery.

 - Unreasonable behaviour.
 Your spouse has behaved so unreasonably that you cannot be reasonably expected to live with him or her.

 - Desertion.
 Your spouse has deserted you for a continuous period of two years with no intention of returning